Banggai cardinalfish: Reproduction

-Breeding

-Lifecycle
+Life cycle

-The Banggai cardinalfish are sexually monomorphic.
+Banggai cardinalfish are sexually monomorphic.
 The pairs form up to 2 weeks prior to spawning.
 The female courts the male from pair formation until spawning.
 The female's size determines the fecundity and egg size, but the male's size determines the reproductive output, or the number of the eggs that the pair produces.
 Therefore, pairing tends to occur among individuals of similar sizes, so the male is able to care for all the eggs that the female produces.

 Courtship

-In the Banggai cardinalfish, courtship behavior is usually initiated by the female.
+In Banggai cardinalfish, courtship behavior is usually initiated by the female.
 Upon choosing a mate, the female isolates her potential mate from other individuals in the colony by creating a spherical spawning site that is about 50–60 cm in diameter.
-The general movement that the female exhibits is called‘side by side trembling' which is when the female approaches the male from behind with a vigorous trembling motion while the male stays motionless.
+The general movement that the female exhibits is called'side by side trembling' which is when the female approaches the male from behind with a vigorous trembling motion while the male stays motionless.
 Then she places herself alongside him and tilts her body thirty degrees outward from its vertical plane, when the male and female's caudal and anal fins come into contact.
-The female repeats this movement until the male responds with sporadic 'mouth opening,’ a sign of receptiveness.
+The female repeats this movement until the male responds with sporadic 'mouth opening,' a sign of receptiveness.
 Such courtship behavior may last from several hours to 2–33 days.
 When an intruder interrupts a female's courtship behavior, the female would rapidly and aggressively chase the intruder away if the intruder is of the same sex.
 However, when the secondary male, or the intruder male approaches, he, instead of the female, exhibits trembling behavior, and also helps to defend the female and primary male's isolated territory.
 If the primary male does not respond to female's trembling, the female leaves periodically to visit the secondary male and displays trembling behavior which often results in mating.